paradigma-cl/unbreakableID/README.md

 The Double Spending Problem.
 How does a decentralised network reach a consensus on which transactions are true?
 The solution to the double spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
 [7]

 The blockchain and the internet could be applied to different needs of human beings.
-The first need is for the individual, agreement between peers, and things.
+The first need is for the individual to have agreement with peers and things.

 ## Digital Identity
 A person as a subject represents himself/herself in various ways in computer networks.
 The individual may have one digital identity with one identifier, such as a domain name or subdomain, or their email address, and use another for their finances.

 Digital identity is considered a challenge and difficult to verify.
-Proving that someone is who they say they are, especially remotely, through a digital service, is fraught with opportunities for an attacker to successfully impersonate someone.
+Proving that someone is who they say they are, especially remotely, through a digital service, is fraught with opportunities for an attacker to impersonate someone successfully.
 The level of risk of negative impact depends primarily on the type of digital service the person requires, and is higher for financial services, healthcare, insurance, and systems administration, among others.

 For example, scenarios that allow interactions through pseudonyms, even using strong authenticators, such as multiple authentication factors, must be supported.